What is FASD?

 - Create a picture chart using photos of your child’s face with labels to help them identify their feelings and emotions

-- Use a safe place: give your child a place to calm down, express anger or frustration where he is not penalized for acting out
+- Use a safe place: give your child a place to calm down, express anger or frustration where they are not penalized for acting out

 - Find out what is behind the behaviour.
-Wait patiently with your child until they are able to talk about it
+Wait patiently for your child to calm down before talking about it

 - Match your communication level to your child’s.
 If your child uses two-word phrases, use no more than two or three-word phrases when talking to them

 - Use visual cues.
 Speak softly and slowly, with short sentences.
 Pause 20 seconds between sentences to allow your child time to understand what is being said